Skip to content

 The Scenario

-We'll analyse USGS gauge 01031500 (Androscoggin River at Rumford, Maine) — a moderately sized New England basin used in CAMELS-US.
+We'll analyse USGS gauge 01031500 (Piscataquis River near Dover-Foxcroft, Maine) — a moderately sized New England basin in the CAMELS-US benchmark set.

 Step 1 — Start a Project